-Canon Defilement: There is a list of its many, manycontinuity errors as linked below.
+- Canon Defilement: There is a list of its many, many continuity errors as linked below.
 Let's just say it'd be easier to make a list of what it got right.
-Good thing later editions will fix these problems.
+Good thing later editions will fix these problems... hopefully.

-So Bad, It's Good: Many of the more infamous Kai Leng moments are also this.
+- Kai Leng eating Anderson's cereal.
+The inevitable "cereal killer" jokes don't help.
+Neither did the text stating that he did it because he was "an adrenaline junkie and enjoyed being where he was".
 Leng eating Anderson's cereal was actually highlighted on the forums as a moment to be kept in the revised edition because it's so utterly hilarious.
-And frankly, Leng is so petty (see: him sending Shepard insulting e-mails in 3) that he'd probably do that.
+And frankly, Leng is so petty even in the actual games (see: him sending Shepard insulting e-mails in 3) that it's honestly still perfectly in character for him.

 - Kai Leng "was about to pee in a vase that he had selected for that purpose".
 Yes, that happens.
 In those exact words.